PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 none of the owner modules imports the lowerer.
 This makes a single core ModelIR-pass context owned by `ConversionSession` a mechanical next step while keeping callback-bearing parent contexts separate.

+That boundary now uses the frozen `ModelIRPassContext` core contract.
+`ConversionSession` constructs one identity-bound instance after its `GraphIndex` and `LayoutState` and exposes it as `model_ir_pass_context`.
+Twenty-one historical context names remain as internal aliases, so their builders and runners keep the same signatures while importing one core type.
+All eighteen main-model orchestration consumers reference the Session-owned instance.
+The two primary/fallback helpers still create a fresh common context per target call, preventing ModelIR or LayoutState leakage across targets.

+Both composed constant-fold/cast parents now pass their existing common context directly to the child builder instead of reconstructing an identical object.
+Callback-bearing recovery contexts remain separate.
+Context reuse does not reuse pass state: every invocation builder still creates one fresh `ModelIRPassStateScope`, and only the owners selected within that build share its lazy graph index.
+Pass IDs, policy arguments, runtime order, diagnostics identity, and all caller boundaries remain unchanged.